astra-sim/astra-network-analytical-docs/installation/compile-analytical-network-simulator.md

 # Compile Analytical Network Simulator

 :::{warning}
-If any of the below step fails, please make sure you have properly installed all required dependencies.
+If any of the below steps fail, please make sure you have properly installed all required dependencies.
 :::

-## Overivew
+## Overview
-You can compile analytical network simulator as a standalone binary through CMake.
+You can compile the analytical network simulator as a standalone binary through CMake.
 :::{code-block} console
 :lineno-start: 1
 $ mkdir build